Search

 watering small tree

-Trees, of course, are accustomed to our weather patterns in South Central Texas and they typically receive most of their warm-season moisture, if any, in late spring and late summer.
-But in the event that July and August provide no beneficial rainfall, it’s always helpful to review when to water and where to apply it.
+Trees, of course, are well accustomed to our weather patterns in South Central Texas and they typically receive most of their warm-season moisture, if any, in late spring and late summer.
+But if this month provides no beneficial rainfall, it’s helpful to know when to water and where to apply it.

-For trees, water absorption is handled not by thick woody roots but by the fine, hairlike feeder roots (the kind your shovel cuts through like butter when you’re digging a hole).
+For trees, water absorption is handled by fine, hairlike feeder root.
 Although they may seem delicate, they play a vital role in absorbing nutrients and water for the entire tree.
 And in ideal circumstances, they may grow outward twice the width of the canopy height.
 They tend to occur in the highest density where water funnels every time it rains.

 Once you understand this concept, you can use it to your advantage when applying water: